Bowral

 Bowral has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified eleven projects likely affecting the region.
-Notable initiatives include the Bowral and District Hospital Redevelopment - Stage 2, Bowral Sewage Treatment Plant Upgrade, Bowral South New Living Area (NLA), and Retford Farm Stormwater Detention Basin.
-The following list details those most relevant.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 11 projects that could affect the region.
+Notable ones include Bowral and District Hospital Redevelopment - Stage 2, Bowral Sewage Treatment Plant Upgrade, Bowral South New Living Area (NLA), and Retford Farm Stormwater Detention Basin.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.